Tip: Start typing in the input box for immediate search results.

 How to configure custom forms

-The forms menu provides you with an overview of created forms for the Fieldcode work place.
+The forms menu provides you with an overview of created forms for the Fieldcode Work Place.
 Forms are usually configured project-specific and/or workflow-based and are fully adjustable to your needs.
 You can also create forms yourself, this is useful if you want to customize forms to your own business needs.

 Expand the menu by clicking the expand arrow in the Navigation OR click directly on the Process symbol to reveal all options of process configuration.

-You can view, search and create custom forms in this menu
+You can view, search and create custom forms in this menu.

 Forms are input masks for users of the system.